-If you have no co-signer, you will be required to pay a modest amount upon enrollment.
+If international student has no co-signer, you will be required to pay a modest amount upon enrollment.
 The amount required will depend on the level of financial aid for which you qualify.
 The balance of your program expenses is then paid through the Computer Professionals Loan, which you take from a bank here in Fairfield, Iowa after you receive your practical training internship.

 Yes.
 However, you will not receive the $1,000 tuition reduction unless you finance 100% of your program expenses with the Alternative Loan.
 More Alternative Loan details.

 No. The Computer Professionals Loan is not taken until you secure a curricular practical training internship that pays enough for you to live comfortably and make payments on your loan.